 The defendant has to intend that the person threatened would fear that the threat would be carried out.

 Such threats will usually occur in a public place and a charge under Section 4 Public Order Act 1986 may be more suitable.
 Section 8 Public Order Act 1986 provides that violence, except in the context of an offence of affray, includes violent conduct towards property.
-Refer to Public Order Offences Incorporating the Charging Standard elsewhere in the Legal Guidance.
+Refer to Public Order Offences Incorporating the Charging Standard Legal Guidance.

 Section 3(a) is confined to damaging property belonging to another.
 Section 3(b), which is the offence in aggravated form, applies to the defendant's own property or the property of the user.